engineering-collaboration/book/docs/book/collaborating-within-a-company/autonomous-team-structure.md

 ## Team Size

 Based on the behavior of primates, British anthropologist Robin Dunbar proposed that humans can comfortably maintain 150 active social contacts.
-This number roughly represents our social outer circle and decreases as we approach our inner circle.
+This number represents our social outer circle and decreases as we approach our inner circle.
 According to the theory, we are capable of 50 meaningful relationships, 15 people with whom we share a strong relationship, and 5 people whom we deeply trust.
 Naturally, these numbers are subjective.

 Based on Dunbar's theory, a team should consist of three to nine people.
 Teams smaller than three struggle with diverse responsibilities, teams larger than that struggle with communication overhead and accumulated noise. *Amazon* famously put it as *"A team should be fed with two pizzas."*.
 A unit of measurement that may work in the United States, but will starve any team larger than three based in Europe.